 - All physical ports and logical interfaces of the module are allowed for use by the User role.
-Please refer to 'Ports and Interfaces' section for details.
-Please note that the USB port has no use in FIPS-approved mode for S10, S110 and S330 module configurations and should not be used for these configurations while the module is operating in FIPS mode. - Use the console port only in a secure, controlled environment since the traffic is in plain text.
-In general, use the CLI over SSH instead of over the console port unless the console port is the only option (e.g. to restore keys after zeroization). - For CLI commands that take a password such as the password modification CLI command, use the option to be prompted for the password (with the use of a '\' in the command) rather than entering the password as part of the command.
+Please refer to 'Ports and Interfaces' section for details. - Use the console port only in a secure, controlled environment since the traffic is in plain text.
+In general, use the CLI over SSH instead of over the console port unless the console port is the only option (e.g. to restore keys after zeroization). - For CLI commands that take a password such as the password modification CLI command, use the option to be prompted for the password (with the use of a '' in the command) rather than entering the password as part of the command.
 This will prevent the password from being visible to the module operator. - If remote authentication using a TippingPoint SMS Server is used, then only the SMS level 2 security setting should be used for establishing usernames and passwords on the SMS.
 This is required for meeting FIPS authentication strength requirements while authenticating to the IPS module.
-The level 2 setting on the SMS requires usernames to be a minimum of 6 characters and passwords to be a minimum of 8 characters, where 2 must be alphabetical, 1 must be numeric, and 1 must be non-alphanumeric. - Keep the IPS in a secure environment and do not attempt to open the enclosure. - Do not edit boot options in the BIOS for S10, S110, S330 module versions while the module is operating in Full FIPS mode. - Refer to Table 6 of this document for the services and their inputs and outputs which are allowed in this role. - Follow all rules applicable to the User role as specified in this Security Policy document.
+The level 2 setting on the SMS requires usernames to be a minimum of 6 characters and passwords to be a minimum of 8 characters, where 2 must be alphabetical, 1 must be numeric, and 1 must be non-alphanumeric. - Keep the IPS in a secure environment and do not attempt to open the enclosure. - Refer to Table 6 of this document for the services and their inputs and outputs which are allowed in this role. - Follow all rules applicable to the User role as specified in this Security Policy document.